projectacrn/acrn-hypervisor/doc/tutorials/nvmx_virtualization.rst

    Nested Virtualization in ACRN

-- L0 hypervisor (ACRN) runs L1 guest with VMCS01
+#.
+L0 hypervisor (ACRN) runs L1 guest with VMCS01

-- L1 hypervisor (KVM) creates VMCS12 to run a L2 guest
+#.
+L1 hypervisor (KVM) creates VMCS12 to run a L2 guest

-- VMX instructions from L1 hypervisor trigger VMExits to L0 hypervisor:
+#.
+VMX instructions from L1 hypervisor trigger VMExits to L0 hypervisor:

-- L0 hypervisor runs a L2 guest with VMCS02
+#.
+L0 hypervisor runs a L2 guest with VMCS02

-   - L0 caches VMCS12 in host memory
+   a.
+L0 caches VMCS12 in host memory
-   - L0 merges VMCS01 and VMCS12 to create VMCS02
+   #.
+L0 merges VMCS01 and VMCS12 to create VMCS02

-- L2 guest runs until triggering VMExits to L0
+#.
+L2 guest runs until triggering VMExits to L0

-   - L0 reflects most VMEXits to L1 hypervisor
+   a.
+L0 reflects most VMEXits to L1 hypervisor
-   - L0 runs L1 guest with VMCS01 and VMCS02 as the shadow VMCS
+   #.
+L0 runs L1 guest with VMCS01 and VMCS02 as the shadow VMCS

 Restrictions and Constraints